 Have you heard of content mills?
 They’re sites that offer super low pay for lots of writing.

-Here’s why to avoid them:
+Here’s why we urge you to avoid content mills :

 - Pay very little